sid-sethi/F3UTER/README.md

 # Using F3UTER

+Use the F3UTER app to query predictions associated with the genes of your interest: https://astx.shinyapps.io/F3UTER/

 The following snakemake pipelines can be used to Generate ERs, calculate omic features and produce 3'UTR predictions using F3UTER.

 - [Generate ERs](https://github.com/sid-sethi/Generate-ERs): Identify unannotated intergenic expressed regions (ERs) from RNA-seq data.